Poll: Trump Seen As Important Factor In Americans' Vote, As Democrats Open Up Lead

 Don't see the graphic above?
 Click here.

-Trump has just a 33 percent approval rating with women overall and a lower 27 percent approval with women who live in the suburbs.
+Trump has just a 33 percent approval rating with women overall and a 27 percent approval rating with women who live in the suburbs.
 And 35 percent of independents say they approve of the job Trump is doing.

 On the issues, the economy and jobs (at 20 percent) rated as the top issue of concern for voters, followed by health care and immigration (both at 17 percent).
-There were big difference in the priorities by party, however.
+There were big differences in the priorities by party, however.

 Democrats rated health care as the top issue (at 26 percent) followed by climate change (at 13 percent).
-Nothing else cracked double-digits.
-For Republicans, jobs and the economy took the top spot (at 30 percent) with immigration next (at 25 percent).
+Nothing else cracked double digits.
+For Republicans, jobs and the economy took the top spot (at 30 percent), with immigration next (at 25 percent).
 Nothing else came close.

 What's more, when asked about how to reduce the federal deficit, 60 percent said it was better to roll back the tax cuts passed by Congress than to cut Social Security, Medicare and Medicaid — and that includes a plurality of Republicans.